-Barbara Kopp Miller, Ph.D., administrative director
+Barbara Kopp Miller, Ph.D., administrative director, Center for Successful Aging

-The Graduate Certificate in Contemporary Gerontological Practice at the University of Toledo is designed to provide knowledge about contemporary issues in gerontology and geriatrics and prepare individuals for working with older adults and their families in the current health care system.
+The Graduate Certificate in Contemporary Gerontological Practice at the University of Toledo is offered through the Center for Successful Aging and is designed to provide knowledge about contemporary issues in gerontology and geriatrics and prepare individuals for working with older adults and their families in the current interprofessional health care system.

 A unique feature of the Certificate Program is the delivery system.
 Recognizing that individuals continually balance personal and professional responsibilities, the courses are accessible "24/7" through distance education methods.
 The five course curriculum is focused on meeting the educational needs of health care professionals and students through effective and innovative educational methods.
+Minimum credits required for the Certificate in Contemporary Gerontological Practice is 15 credits.

 Semester I - Fall

 Course Course Name Credit Hours

 GERO5400 Health and Aging 3

 GERO5410 Issues in Contemporary Gerontological Practice 3

-Semester II - Spring
+Semester II - Sprin g

-Course Course Name Credit Hours GERO5420 Grief and Bereavement Issues in Older Adulthood 3 GERO5430 Funding and Resource Generation for Older Adult Programming 3
+Course Course Name Credit Hours

+GERO5420 Grief and Bereavement Issues in Older Adulthood 3

+GERO5430 Funding and Resource Generation for Older Adult Programming g 3

 Semester III - Fall, Summer, Spring

 Course Course Name Credit Hours

 GERO5440 Guided Independent Study in Gerontological Practice

 (Offered Fall, Spring and Summer) 3